iamuchejude/timedroid/README.md

 # timedroid
-A timebot that can tell what the time is
+A facebook messenger bot that tells what exactly the time is.
+More Feature like Setting of Reminder  are coming soon